Reviewing Bellerophon Therapeutics Inc. (BLPH)'s and Verastem Inc. (NASDAQ:VSTM)'s results | New Business Observer

 Profitability

-Table 2 represents Bellerophon Therapeutics Inc. (NASDAQ:BLPH) and Verastem Inc. (NASDAQ:VSTM)’s return on assets, net margins and return on equity.
+Table 2 has Bellerophon Therapeutics Inc. and Verastem Inc.’s return on assets, return on equity and net margins.

 |Net Margins